Student Loan Forgiveness for Nurses

 Secret to Qualifying #2: You must be employed in the public service sector

 Public Service Loan Forgiveness only applies if you work in the public sector.
-If you work as a Registered Nurse at the local county hospital, you most likely qualify.
+Student loan forgiveness for nurses is possible if you work as a Registered Nurse at the local county hospital.
+If you do then you most likely qualify.
 However, an RN who works at a private nursing home facility would not qualify because it’s a private company.

 If you’re unsure if you work in a position that qualifies forgiveness, fill out the Employment Certification Form through StudentAid.gov.
 This can help you certify that your employment qualifies.
 It’s recommended that you should re-certify each year or at least anytime you change jobs.
 This gives you the best assurance that you will qualify for PSLF after all this work.